Modelling spacecraft-emitted electrons measured by SWA-EAS experiment on board Solar Orbiter mission: Numerical model

 The initial ambient plasma conditions were set according to the selected SWA-EAS sample~A and sample~B for the simulation run~A and run~B, respectively.
 In particular, we set the ambient plasma density according to the electron density measured by RPW, ambient plasma temperature was set to the core electron temperature from fits of SWA-EAS data samples, and for plasma bulk speed we used the proton measurements performed by SWA-PAS.
 The effective temperature of the photo and secondary electron emissions was set to 3 and 2\,eV, respectively, according to \cite{guillemant2017}.
 The general overview of the initial input parameters for both simulations is given in Tab.~\ref{tab:input_parameter}, cf. the original values as measured by Solar Orbiter given in Tab.~\ref{tab:solo_parameter}.
 Table~\ref{tab:input_parameter} further shows the relevant characteristic plasma scales for the initial background plasma environment.

-The size of the computational volume, being limited by available computational resources, was set to respect the Debye length ($\lambda_{D}$) derived for initial ambient plasma conditions.
+The size of the computational volume, being limited by available computational resources, was set to respect the Debye length derived for initial ambient plasma conditions, see actual values of $\lambda_{D}$ in Tab.~\ref{tab:input_parameter}.
 The minimum distance from any surface of the spacecraft to the boundary of the simulation box is thus always at least $\gtrsim \lambda_{D}$.
 The physical simulation time of 1.5\,s was set to be significantly greater than both the inverse of the electron plasma frequency and the plasma transition time through the simulation box given by the solar wind bulk speed.
+SPIS is implemented as an electrostatic plasma code and thus computes the electric field (or potential) by solving the Poisson equation.
+For the spacecraft surfaces, the boundary condition is set by default to Dirichlet type so that the potential is constant over the surface of the individual nodes of the spacecraft structure.
+For the outer surface boundary of the simulation domain, we also used the Dirichlet condition with the boundary value of the potential set to zero to reflect the ambient plasma conditions.
 We further neglected the magnetic field in our model (B is set to 0) as the electron gyroradius of the thermal ambient plasma ($\gtrsim 200$ km/s) is much greater than the size of the spacecraft and even than the size of the simulation box.
-The magnetic field can also be neglected in terms of $v \times B$ where in typical solar wind plasma the related motional electric field is on the order of a few mV/m and thus rather small compared to the typical electric field induced by the charged spacecraft.
+The magnetic field can also be neglected in terms of $v \times B$ as for the selected solar wind plasma conditions the related convective electric field is below 20~mV/m and thus rather small compared to the typical electric field induced by the charged spacecraft.